YOUR COACH: GUY HEMMERLIN

 • Holder of the ‘Brevet d’Etat d’Educateur Sportif des Activités Pour Tous.
 (BEESAPT)’

 • Additional specialty: sophrology.
 Creation and application of a methodology adapted to mental preparation of the triathlete.

-• Triathlon initiator
+• Triathlon coach

 • Holder of the bronze medal of ‘Jeunesse et des Sports’ (Youth and Sports).